-There are two male bald eagles at the Seneca Park Zoo.
+There are two male bald eagles, Abe and Alpha, at the Seneca Park Zoo.
+Abe was born in 1991 and arrived at the Zoo in 1999, while Alpha arrived in 2010, born in 2005.
 Each one has suffered wing injuries in the wild and cannot fly.
 The bald eagles at the Zoo recognize our different zoo keepers and greet them with a screeching cry upon recognition.

 Status in the Wild